Reconstruction of attosecond beating by interference of two-photon interband transitions in solids: Introduction

 \section{Introduction}

 Advances in ultrafast laser technology during the last two decades have given rise to the field of attosecond science - the study and control of electron dynamics at their natural (attosecond) timescale~\cite{Goulielmakis2007, Krausz2009}.
 Among the experimental techniques that made this possible, the reconstruction of attosecond beating by interference of two photon transitions (RABBIT) stands out~\cite{Veniard1996, Muller2002, Paul2001, Klunder2011, Gruson2016, Donsa2019}.
-Since it uses weak electric fields, it allows one to monitor coherent electronic dynamics that are barely modified by the laser.
+Since it uses weak electric fields, it allows to monitor coherent electronic dynamics that are barely modified by the laser.
 RABBIT relies on the controlled interference of quantum paths in a pump-probe scheme.
-It can be implemented with any combination of four frequencies provided the two-photon paths created by the sequential absorption/stimulated emission of the frequencies reach the same final energy (see Methods).
-But, while it is in principle possible to phase-lock four different frequencies, e.g., using a signal and an idler independently to generate high harmonics, it is still technically challenging.
+It can be implemented with any combination of four frequencies provided the two-photon paths created by the sequential absorption/stimulated emission of the frequencies reach the same final energy.

-In its usual implementation, the quantum paths are created by two harmonics $(2N\pm 1)\omega$ of a frequency comb (the pump) that photo-ionize an initial bound electronic state (Fig.~\ref{fig:scheme}a).
+In its usual implementation, the quantum paths are created by two harmonics $(2N\pm 1)\omega$ of a frequency comb (the pump) that photo-ionize an initial bound electronic state (Fig.~\ref{fig:hBN}a).
 The harmonic comb is generated using a strong fundamental field of frequency $\omega$ on an inversion symmetric target, thus guaranteeing that no even ($2N\omega$) harmonics are present.
 The interference of the paths containing the $(2N\pm 1)\omega$ photons is controlled by time-delaying a weak, phase-locked replica of the generating $\omega$ field (the probe) that creates sidebands at $\Omega = 2N\omega$ energies whose intensity oscillates as a function of the pump-probe time delay $\tau$~\cite{Veniard1996, Paul2001, Jimenez2016},